snotskie/ttrpg/site/src/world.md

     As a ptero, you would have grown up hearing:

-    - The ptero and tusks believe themselves to be the first species to gain sentience in this land
+    - The ptero and tusks believe themselves to be the oldest civilizations in this land
     - The ptero capital is in the middle of a desert, protected by the magic of the Red Dragon
     - Long ago, ptero leaders made a deal with the Red Dragon
     - The ptero once enjoyed rule over the whole land
+    - Ptero arcanists and nobles believe their claims to magic and power have their origins in the stars, as they can fly closer to the stars than anyone

 !!! details "5.
-Fae -- Caretakers of the World Forest"
+Fae -- Children of the World Forest"
     #### Basic Stats

     After selecting your Lifestyle, choose one of your Basic Stats and increase its die by one size, to a maximum of $d10$.